Latest News: Significant changes planned for Wireless Comms research at Queen's. more...

-The work of the Wireless Communications Research Group is divided into three underpinning themes: antennas, channels and networks with numerous applications.
-Our experise spans the physical layer, link layer and network layers and we were pioneers in wearable communications, having worked in this area for almost 20 years.
-More recently we have been investigating cross-layer solutions for challenging applications that demand efficiency, performance and reliability.
+The work of the Wireless Communications Research Group is mainly at the physical layer, but our expertise extends through the link layer and network layers.
+Our interest is in solutions for challenging applications that demand efficiency, performance and reliability and we were global pioneers in wearable communications, having worked in this area for almost 20 years.
 Applications range from mobile networks, RFID, localisation, wireless body area networks & wireless networked control to connected health, spanning UHF to mm-wave frequencies.

 The Wireless Communications Research Group is itself part of Digital Communications within the Institute of Electronics, Communications & Information Technology (ECIT), in the School of EEECS.
 Hence the group is well placed with access to an extensive range of simulation tools, test and measurement equipment and facilities.